tormozz48/xlsx-template/README.md

 #### .toFile(filePath)

-Saves XLSX workbook into file with given filePath on local filesystem.
+Async function which saves XLSX workbook into file with given filePath on local filesystem.

 ```js
 const xlsxPopulateTemplate = new XLSXPopulateTemplate();